LBishop234/cynoc/README.md

 - <a id='1'>[1]</a>
 Duato, J., Yalamanchili, S., 1997. *Interconnection Networks: An Engineering Approach*.
 IEEE.
 - <a id='2'>[2]</a>
-Shi, Z. and Burns, A., 2008.
+Shi, Z. and Burns, A., 2008, April.
 Real-time communication analysis for on-chip networks with wormhole switching.
-In: *Second ACM/IEEE International Symposium on Networks-on-Chip (NoCs 2008)*, pp.161-170.
+In *Second ACM/IEEE International Symposium on Networks-on-Chip (nocs 2008)* (pp. 161-170).
+IEEE.
 - <a id='3'>[3]</a>
 Xiong, Q., Wu, F., Lu, Z. and Xie, C., 2017.
-Extending real-time analysis for wormhole NoCs. *IEEE Transactions on Computers*, **66**(9), pp.1532-1546.
+Extending real-time analysis for wormhole NoCs. *IEEE Transactions on Computers*, 66(9), pp.1532-1546.
+- <a id='4'>[4]</a>
+Dally, W.J., 1992.
+Virtual-channel flow control. *IEEE Transactions on Parallel and Distributed systems*, 3(2), pp.194-205.
+- <a id='5'>[5]</a>
+Ni, L.M. and McKinley, P.K., 1993.
+A survey of wormhole routing techniques in direct networks.
+Computer, 26(2), pp.62-76.
+- <a id='6'>[6]</a>
+Song, H., Kwon, B. and Yoon, H., 1999.
+Throttle and preempt: a flow control policy for real-time traffic in wormhole networks. *Journal of systems architecture*, 45(8), pp.633-649.